gounthar/stf-poc/Readme.md

 choose a secret to be used for inter-service authentication.
 Update the `.env` file accordingly

-Run `docker-compose up -d --build`
+Run `docker-compose up -d --build` and `docker-compose logs -f &` to get some feedback on what's going on.
 Point your browser to the IP you chose,
 login by providing any username and valid e-mail.